-The number of customisable blocks available to compose your page.
+The number of customisable blocks or sections available to compose your page.

-Whether or not the tool has native blog functionality for content marketing.
+Whether or not the tool includes a native blog functionality for content marketing.

 Speed is a massive factor in landing page conversion.
 I measured the speed of the company's own landing page.